 8 Tips on End of Lease Cleaning To Guarantee 100% Bond Back

-Moving out of your rented property and want your security bond back?
+Moving out of your rented property, already booked in a Gold Coast removalist and want your security bond back?
 You are required to hand over the property to the agent/owner in the same state in which it is handed over to you when you moved in.
 Because of this reason you have to clean the property to the best of your capability to match the standards put in place by your landlord.
 This is referred to as End of lease cleaning and if you fail to meet the standard set, you might not get your bond back in full.
 To avoid any such circumstances make sure that the property is cleaned thoroughly to meet the standards set by your landlord.
 Here are 8 important end of lease cleaning tips to clean your property, prepare it for inspection and automatically get your bond returned.

 When you first move into a rental property, a proper inspection should be done.
 Observe closely at all windows, walls, ceilings, and carpets and take the photograph of any areas of the property that is unclean or already damaged.